 To protect adjacent properties and to reduce the area of soil exposed to construction, the limits of construction will be clearly marked before land-disturbing activities begin.
 Clearing limits will be to the extents of necessary land disturbance for the new buildings and associated parking area and walkways.
-High visibility fence should also be placed around all trees that are to be retained outside of the proposed native vegetation fence.
 The BMPs relevant to marking the clearing limits that will be applied for this project include: